Final | February 2022 | v2.0.1 | OFFICIAL - Public | QGCDG (ICT Strategic Sourcing)

 - the QITC framework is the basis for all contracts established for the procurement of ICT products and/or services

-- suppliers of ICT products and services are required to show their willingness to contract under the standard general and/or comprehensive contract types under the QITC framework
+- suppliers of ICT products and services are required to show their willingness to contract, where appropriate, under the standard general and/or comprehensive contract types under the QITC framework, noting that supplier terms and conditions and bespoke contracts can also be considered depending on the risk and value of the contract.

 - ICT procurement procedures and processes must be consistent with, and reference QITC and must be readily available to all staff involved in the procurement and/or purchase of ICT products and services.

-The QITC framework is managed by ICT Strategic Sourcing within DHPW and further information is available at QITC
+The QITC framework is managed by ICT Strategic Sourcing within DCHDE and further information is available at QITC .

-To be effective, procurement professionals involved in the procurement of ICT products and services should be trained in the use of the QITC framework to ensure that it is appropriately deployed by departments at all stages of the procurement activity, not just during contract formation.
+To be effective, procurement professionals involved in the procurement of ICT products and services should be competent in the use of the QITC framework to ensure that it is appropriately deployed by departments at all stages of the procurement activity, this includes sourcing and market approach, i.e. invitation to offer through to contract formation.

-Departments should ensure that a level of procurement skill is maintained that is commensurate with the size and complexity of their ICT profile.
-DHPW’s Skills2Procure training program provides access to both formal courses through the traditional Procurement Certification Program, and practical learning and development opportunities delivered through a new Critical Skills Boost Program for procurement.
+Departments should ensure that a level of procurement skill is maintained within the procurement function that is commensurate with the size and complexity of their ICT profile.
+DEPW’s Skills2Procure training program provides access to both formal courses through the traditional Procurement Certification Program, and practical learning and development opportunities delivered through a new Critical Skills Boost Program for procurement.

 Queensland Government QTenders

-The QPP requires departments to publish basic details for awarded contracts over $10,000 and additional contract details for contracts awarded of $10 million and over, in accordance with the Contract Disclosure Guidelines issued by the Director-General, DHPW.
+The QPP requires departments to publish basic details for awarded contracts over $10,000 and additional contract details for contracts awarded of $10 million and over, in accordance with the Procurement Guidelines: Contract Disclosure issued by the Director-General, DEPW.
 Procurement method is only required to be disclosed for contracts of $500,000 and over.
-While all DHPW’s resources and templates default to ‘inclusive’ and ‘exclusive’ of GST pricing, departments may wish to determine a specific position on this GST issue on a case-by-case basis.

 Queensland Contracts Directory